moj-analytical-services/user-guidance/source/documentation/tools/rstudio.md

 1. Close RStudio, if it is open in any window (because it continually saves its session to disk).

-2. Open JupyterLab.

-3. In JupyterLab, open a Terminal and run:

-    ```bash
-    rm -rf ~/.rstudio.bak; mv ~/.rstudio/ ~/.rstudio.bak
-    ```
+2. Open the control panel, navigate to Analytical tool, click [resetting your home directory](https://controlpanel.services.alpha.mojanalytics.xyz/reset-user-home/).

-4. In the control panel, select the __Restart__ button for RStudio.
+3. Select the __Restart__ button for RStudio.

     ![RStudio's "Restart" button in Control Panel](images/tools/restart_rstudio.png)

-5. In the control panel, select __Open__ for RStudio.
+4. In the control panel, select __Open__ for RStudio.
 It may take between one and five minutes before RStudio is available.
 You may need to refresh your browser for the tool to load.

 ## R package versions on Conda